 Implied Consent – Administrative License Suspension

-If your license has been suspended under South Carolina's implied consent laws, contact a DUI lawyer immediately to ensure that your rights are protected.
+Lacey Thompson focuses her practice exclusively on criminal defense and DUI defense in SC courts.
+If your license has been suspended under South Carolina's implied consent laws, call the Thompson Defense Firm now at 843-444-6122 or contact us online to ensure that your rights are protected.